goji/goji/README.md

 Stability
 ---------

-As of this writing (late November 2015), this version of Goji is still very new, and during this initial experimental stage it offers no API stability guarantees.
-After the API has had a little time to bake, Goji expects to adhere strictly to the Go project's [compatibility guidelines][compat], guaranteeing to never break compatibility with existing code.

-We expect to be able to make such a guarantee by early 2016.
-Although we reserve the right to do so, there are no breaking API changes planned until that point, and we are unlikely to accept any such breaking changes.
+Goji's API is stable, and guarantees to never break compatibility with existing code (under similar rules to the Go project's [guidelines][compat]).
+Goji is suitable for use in production.

 [compat]: https://golang.org/doc/go1compat